-In this study we want to understand how an approved pneumococcal vaccine generates immunity
+In this study we want to understand how an approved pneumococcal vaccine generates immunity inside the nose.
+We will collect nasal tissue biopsies before and after vaccination.

 What is this research study about?

 You are invited to take part in a research project sponsored by the University of Oxford carried out by the Oxford Vaccine Group.